 Individuals who intend the grant to be administered by a university should apply on behalf of the university, i.e. your university is the applicant.

-Only one application per university or institution will be eligible for approval.
+Only one application per university or institution will be accepted.

 4.2.
 Who is not eligible to apply for a grant?